 - there is no way to use XAML design

-- some components does not have HTML5 alternatives and needed to be replaced
+- some components don’t have HTML5 alternatives and needed to be replaced

 - server-side processing needed to be re-implemented as a web service